What Is the Difference Between an Observation and Inference?

 In scientific contexts, observations are typically categorized into two types:

-- Qualitative observations: These describe non-numerical attributes, such as color, texture, or behavior.
-For instance, observing that a leaf turns yellow or that a bird sings at dawn.
+- So for example, noting that a plant grows 10 centimeters in a week.
+Qualitative observations: These describe non-numerical attributes, such as color, texture, or behavior.
+Now, Quantitative observations: These involve numerical data, such as measurements of temperature, weight, or speed.
+Take this case: observing that a leaf turns yellow or that a bird sings at dawn.

 What Is an Inference?